chrishann/sn-data-extractor/README.md

 # SN Data Extractor

-Extracts data (in XML format) from a ServiceNow instance ServiceNow
+Extracts data (in XML format) from a ServiceNow instance.

 ## Pre-requisites